Dental Insurance for Seniors on Medicare…sadly, is very limited at best. Medicare Dental coverage is almost nonexistent and that is a real problem.

 The top offerings will also include vision and hearing coverage and allow you to see any provider you wish rather than a network provider.
 As a senior you realize that all of these tend to deteriorate with age and qualified care is often needed.

-Until the government takes some real action (don’t hold your breath), taking steps to resolve your dental coverage needs might make some sense.
+Until the government takes some real action (don’t hold your breath), taking steps to resolve your dental coverage needs might make sense.

-So, as a senior, the choices you have…either your on Original Medicare which offers full control of your healthcare providers or a private network (PPO, HMO) managed by a for profit insurance company such as Humana, United Health Care etc. This is NOT Medicare Supplementation.
+So, as a senior, the choices you have…either your on Original Medicare which offers full control of your healthcare providers or a private network (PPO, HMO) managed by a for profit company such as Humana, United Health Care etc. This is NOT Medicare Supplementation.

 If you are on Original Medicare (largest majority of people) then you may already know that Medicare is not your “dental, vision and hearing coverage.”